 But the stalemate-equals-a-tie rule was far from universal.
 In some parts of Europe, other than in Italy, the stalemate was still considered a win for many centuries.
-In some countries -- particularly in parts of Asia until rather recently -- players were not permitted to make a move that would force a stalemate.
+In some countries, particularly in parts of Asia until rather recently, players were not permitted to make a move that would force a stalemate.
 This is similar to the rule where a king cannot move onto the square adjacent the opposing king.
 Indeed, in England for several hundred years, the stalemated king was actually considered the victor.
-So, a player in a weaker position than his opponent -- even one down to only a king -- would have won the game if forced into a statement under the British rules.
+So, a player in a weaker position than his opponent, even one down to only a king, would have won the game if forced into a stalemate under the British rules.

 Arguments for Making a Stalemate a Win

 Since the stalemate rule was enacted in the 1800s, some critics have argued that a stalemate should be treated as a win.
-They contend that the player creating the stalemate has forced her opponent into an unwinnable spot, where any move would require the loss of her king.
+They contend that the player creating the stalemate has forced the opponent into an unwinnable spot, where any move would require the loss of the king.
 Losing a king, of course, is how you lose in chess.
-These critics also argue that most draws in chess are the result of the stalemate rule -- particularly endgames where a king and pawn cannot defeat a lone king -- and that removing this rule would increase the percentage of decisive games at all levels of chess.
+These critics also argue that most draws in chess are the result of the stalemate rule – particularly endgames where a king and pawn cannot defeat a lone king – and that removing this rule would increase the percentage of decisive games at all levels of chess.

 Arguments for Stalemate as a Draw

 By contrast, stalemate proponents argue that the chess world now has a long tradition of treating stalemate as a draw and that players often use the stalemate as a defensive tactic.
-They also note that material advantage -- where a player has pieces of greater value than her opponent -- tends to be the deciding factor in a chess game.
+They also note that material advantage, where a player has pieces of greater value than their opponent, tends to be the deciding factor in a chess game.
 However, this is countered by other considerations, such as development, initiative and pawn structure, all of which can be used to balance or even overcome a material deficit.
 Without the stalemate option, the player with even a single pawn advantage would almost always win, they argue.